-Let’s begin with opening your wardrobe, mixing things up, visiting your tailor and maybe perusing for a few accessories to create the illusion.
-Here are ten tips.
+Let’s begin with opening your wardrobe, mixing things up, visiting your tailor, and maybe perusing a few accessories to create the illusion.
+Here are 10 handy tips for petite clothing.

 As a petite person, it’s crucial that your clothing fits properly.
 All of your clothing and accessories must be kept in proportion with your figure, not allowing any one thing to overpower you.